-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend PR04 - Number of long term empty homes (6 months or more) 602 Less than 600 Α 569 + Commentary: The outturn figure is based on a snapshot as at 31 March 2019 which shows an increase in the number of long term empty homes compared to the same period in 2017/18.
-During the quarterly reports for 2018/19 this measure has always showed less than 600 long term empty homes and the figure of 602 is just over the target.
-With the introduction of new premiums from April 2019 for properties empty over 2 years it is expected this will help to encourage property owners to bring these properties back into occupation.
-For those between 6 months and 2 years, improving ongoing communications with the property owners will be progressed to have a better understanding of future intentions and timescales of activity relating to the property.
-PR05 - Business Rates (NNDR) Collection Rates 98% 98% G 97.6% • Commentary: Performance of 98% was achieved and wa ıs 0.4% (£126,000) ir ncrease on the 2017/ 18 collecti ion rate.
-PR06 - Contact centre telephone calls: Percentage of Contact Centre calls answered as a % of all calls offered 86.03% 90% Α 78.96% • Commentary: Following the launch of the customer services charter and allocation of funding to increase resource temporarily within the customer service team has resulted in the team consistently achieving over the target of 90% in the second half of 2018/19.
-Whilst resource is in place to maintain this level of performance through 2019/20 work is also being progressed to improve and implement more digital services where we need to encourage more customers to transact with us through online channels.
-This together with ensuring we can reallocate resources within the overall service where needed will be key in being able to sustain performance in this area. st ent more PR07 - Contact centre telephone calls: Average wait time by customers contacting the Contact Centre 2:05 minutes 1:30 minutes Α 2:56 minutes • Commentary: See commentary for PR06 Commentary: See commentary for PR06
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend PR04 - Number of long term empty homes (6 months or more) 602 Less than 600 Α 569 • Commentary: The outturn figure is based on a snapshot homes compared to the same period in 2017/18.
+During long term empty homes and the figure of 602 is just over empty over 2 years it is expected this will help to encourabetween 6 months and 2 years, improving ongoing communderstanding of future intentions and timescales of activities. the quarterly reports the target.
+With the age property owners nunications with the for 2018/19 this mea introduction of new p to bring these prope property owners will asure has a remiums f rties back always showed less rom April 2019 for pr into occupation.
+For than 600 operties those PR05 - Business Rates (NNDR) Collection Rates 98% 98% G 97.6% 1 Commentary: Performance of 98% was achieved and wa as 0.4% (£126,000) i ncrease on the 2017 /18 collecti ion rate.
+PR06 - Contact centre telephone calls: Percentage of Contact Centre calls answered as a % of all calls offered 86.03% 90% Α 78.96% 1 Commentary: Following the launch of the customer service customer service team has resulted in the team consister resource is in place to maintain this level of performance digital services where we need to encourage more custom reallocate resources within the overall service where ntly achieving over the through 2019/20 wo mers to transact with ne target of 90% in the rk is also being prog ous through online cl ne second ressed to i nannels.
+T half of 2018/19.
+While mprove and implemental his together with ens lst ent more PR07 - Contact centre telephone calls: Average wait time by customers contacting the Contact Centre 2:05 minutes 1:30 minutes Α 2:56 minutes 1 Commentary: See commentary for PR06 1 1 1